 Dr. Hubel is the director of the Technological Leadership Institute and a professor in mechanical engineering at the University of Minnesota.
 Dr. Hubel has studied both basic science and translational issues behind preservation.
 She pioneered the use of low-temperature Raman Spectroscopy to understand mechanisms of damage and protection during freezing.
 Hubel developed methods of preserving cells using combinations of naturally-occurring molecules, which led to the formation of her startup company, BlueCube Bio, where she also serves as its Chief Science Officer.
 Dr. Hubel has published numerous scientific articles in the field of preservation and is the author of “Preservation of Cells: A Practical Manual”.

 Alfred Marcus teaches strategy, corporate responsibility and risk assessment classes at TLI, while focusing his research on clean tech venture capital and the emergence of economic clusters.
 He has consulted with numerous major corporations, including IBM, 3M and Xcel Energy, and has published numerous articles and books in his field.
 He also teaches classes at the University of Minnesota’s Carlson School of Management.

 Honeywell/W.R.
 Sweatt Chair in Technology Management

 Dr. Tariq Samad brings more than 30 years of professional experience, leadership and expertise to TLI.
 His corporate career was spent at Honeywell, where he focused on technology strategy and management, encompassing the end-to-end concept-to-commercialization pathway.
 He also has substantial experience in research and innovation globally, and works with TLI to pursue research interests in areas such as clean energy, advanced manufacturing and smart cities.
-Dr. Samad serves as the director of graduate studies for the Master of Science in Management of Technology degree program at TLI.
+Dr. Samad serves as the director of graduate studies at TLI.

 Donald Osell - Gemini Chair in Entrepreneurship